AlexAdiaconitei/vured-bot-dj-golan/README.md

 <hr>

+# Configuration
+In order to get the Bot working on your Discord Server you need to manually invite it using the URL generator that you can find on the Discord Developer Portal.

+Minimum permissions required code: 2150640640

+You can deploy the BOT on your custom VPS using Docker or you can choose a serverless platform.
+More info on the [self-hosted](#Its-self-hosted) section.

+### Environment variables
+These are the Environment variables needed to get your Bot working.
+- `BOT__TOKEN`: Your Discord Bot token.
+It can be acquired in the 'Bot' section after creating a 'New Application'.
+(Create your Discord App here  [here](https://discordapp.com/developers/applications))
+- `BOT__MAX_PLAYLIST_TRACKS`: Maximum amount of tracks accepted in the queue.
+(Default: 100)

+The following ID's can be obtained by enabling the "Developer Mode" on Discord.
+More info [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
+- `DISCORD__ACCESS_ROLE`: The ID of the Role that will have permission to execute commands and queries on the bot.
+- `DISCORD__GUILD`: The ID of the Discord Server where the bot will be installed.
+- `DISCORD__LOG_CHANNEL`: The ID of the text channel assigned for the bot's logs.
+(It is recommended to have a separate text channel for this where only moderators can view logs.
+For example: "vured-bot-logs")
+- `DISCORD__MUSIC_CHANNEL`: The ID of the text channel where the BOT will stick its static message with the control buttons.
+This channel will also be listening for your URL inputs of tracks. <br>
+  ⚠️IMPORTANT⚠️The bot will delete all messages on this channel if it contains any.
+It is recommended that you create a new channel for this.
+For example: "vured-bot"

+Spotify Environment variables are optional.
+Only required if you wish to use Spotify features.
+To get a Spotify clientId & clientSecret you must go [here](https://developer.spotify.com/dashboard/login) and create a new application:
+- `SPOTIFY__CLIENT_ID`: Your Spotify clientId.
+- `SPOTIFY__CLIENT_SECRET`: Your Spotify clientSecret.
+- `SPOTIFY__COUNTRY_CODE`: The country code you want to use for filtering the artists top tracks.

 # It's self-hosted
 Thanks to modern serverless platforms, however, it is easy and cheap or free of charge.<br>
 Here are some services to deploy it.